 In February 2012, the Regavim organization petitioned Israel’s High Court of Justice (HCJ) demanding that the Civil Administration carry out the demolition orders that had been issued for buildings in the village.
 In March 2012, the Civil Administration responded that “in the near future” new demolition orders would be issued that would permit Susiya residents to submit their opposition.
 Last Thursday, 7 June 2012, the HCJ began its consideration of the petition.
 In this initial discussion it became apparent to the judges that other petitions by Susiya residents against the demolition orders for the village are currently pending before the court.
-Hence, Supreme Court president Justice Asher Grunis ruled that “there ought to be an examination of the matter by all parties concerned.”
+Hence, Chief Supreme Court Justice Asher Grunis ruled that “there ought to be an examination of the matter by all parties concerned.”
 Justice Grunis issued an interim order prohibiting new construction in the parts of the village concerning which Regavim’s petition was filed, but refrained from issuing an interim order that would forbid carrying out of the demolition orders prior to the court’s deliberations.

 Demolition of a residential tent and a shack in Susiya.
 Photo: Nasser Nawaj'ah, B'Tselem, 24 Nov.
 2011.

 If the demolition orders are carried out, this will be the third time that Israel has tried to expel the residents of Susiya from their lands.